Living, Writing, and Traveling Slow on Stuart Hill in Madikeri Coorg, Karnataka

 What more shall I ask for?

 In a couple of days we would leave.
 Our car would be ready for pick up in Bengaluru.
+(Here are outings and photos of Bangalore.)
 The drive from Madikeri to Bangalore would start at 5 am.
 We would arrive in HSR Layout at 1 pm after taking two rest stops.
 We would go via Mysore.
 And I will finish this memoir you are reading now in a couple more months.
 But those memories of seeing aunty smile and laugh describing bamboo dishes, her family life, and Meenakshi’s eccentricities would live on with me.

 Where to stay in Stuart Hill Madikeri?